autonome/metafluff/posts/2012/01/some-notes-on-living-in-chiang-mai-thailand/index.md

 ---
 layout: post
-title: Some Notes on Living in Chiang Mai, Thailand
+title: "Some Notes on Living in Chiang Mai, Thailand"
 published_at: 2012-01-05
 date: 2012-01-05
 tags: chiang mai thailand travel